apache/gobblin/gobblin-docs/Getting-Started.md

 ./gradlew build
 ```

+The generated distribution contains the binary in a specific directory structure, which is different from source.

 After the build is done, there should be a tarball (if there are multiple, use the newest one) at

 `build/gobblin-distribution/distributions/`

+Distributions built from source are generated as `*.tar.gz` files.
+After getting the tarball, unpackage it locally:

+`tar -xvf gobblin-distribution-[VERSION].tar.gz`.

 # Run Your First Job